MatheusLetra/controle-financeiro-react/README.md

 # Financial control system

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Project was developed with the aim of controlling expenses and incomes

 ## Available Scripts